jinjilynn/dva-react-hook/README.md

   setPage(1)
   page // the value is not 1
-  setPage(2, { cancelUpdate: true }) // This does not cause an update of the component }
+  setPage(2, { cancelUpdate: true }) // This does not cause an update of the component

+  setPage(2, { callbacks: 'xxx' }) // the callback named xxx in the model list will be executed }
 ```
 ##### ps: Usually when a context value is changed, all components that useContext will re-render, but this framework is unusual, so if only used part of the state is changed, the corresponding component will re-render.